Ruchitas123/email-reminder/README.md

 Cursor AI: Let me get the comments from that Jira issue...
 [Cursor AI retrieves and displays the issue comments]
 ```
-## Recommendations

-1. Try with `jira.dev.corp.company.com` first as the jira URL, if that doesn't work then use `jira.corp.comapny.com`.

 ## Troubleshooting